 Well, I have always been a tea person, much like the rest of my family.
 The first thing I do after reaching office is to nag my Canteen-Dada to give me my mug of hot water to dip my tea bag into (my stash at office currently has Moroccan Mint Tea, Tulsi Green Tea and Earl Grey).

 Also, there’s no better fuel to a jomati session of adda than the good, old cha.
 As I catch up with my friends after office over bhanrs of milky, sugary, slightly burnt tea, all the day’s stress melts away.
 For a jazzed up version of the drink, I love the fruit-teas by Typhoo.
 They are equally great in both, hot and cold, avatars.
 My favourite is the iced version of the black current tea.

 Now, the thing about tea is that, it is never complete without ‘TAA’ or the accompaniment.
 While the biskoot is the most common of those, other popular options range from muffins, to shingara, telebhaja; from sandwiches to muri-chanachur.
 The more adventurous ones will even fold up a non-suspecting luchi, dip it into the cup of sweet tea and bite off half of it.
 Having tried this myself, I can assure that this duo makes for a good pair.

-This is the place which made me fall in love with tea, and made me understand that it is so much more than a syrupy hot brown liquid.
+Dolly’s is the place which made me fall in love with tea, and made me understand that it is so much more than a syrupy hot brown liquid.